Cameron.

 Teo: it wasn’t me

-I almost type a reply, my thumbs poised, noticing both are streaked with a shade of paint that I’ve run out of so I head for the supply cupboard to find some more and answer him at the same time.
+I almost type a reply, my thumbs poised, noticing both are streaked with a shade of paint that I’ve run out of so I head for the supply cupboard to find some more and to answer him at the same time.
 Or at least I try to.
 He hasn’t gone too far inside but he blocks my way, blinking as I turn the light on.

 It isn’t.